yanielc/textural-bias-medical-imaging/README.md

-# Working with textural filters and DCNNs.
+# Textural filters and DCNN

 * Segmentation experiments are performed using a residual Unet.